aws-amplify/docs/docs/lib/datastore/fragments/flutter/setup-auth-rules.md

 Here's a high-level overview of the authorization scenarios we support in the Amplify libraries.
 Each scenario has options you can tune to fit the needs of your application.

 * [**Owner Based Authorization**](#owner-based-authorization): Limit a model instance's access to an "owner" and defines authorization rules for those owners.
 Backed by Cognito User Pool.
 * [**Static Group Authorization**](#static-group-authorization): Limit a model instance's access to a specific group of users and define authorization rules for that group.
-Backend by Cognito User Pool.
+Backed by Cognito User Pool.
 * [**Owner and Static Group Combined**](#owner-and-static-group-combined): Uses a combination of both *Owner Based Authorization* and *Static Group Authorization* to control ownership and access.
 * [**Public Authorization**](#public-authorization): Allow public access to your model instances.
 Backed by an API Key or IAM.
 * [**Private Authorization**](#private-authorization): Allow any signed-in user to access your model instances.
 Backed by IAM or Cognito User Pool.